10 Best Budget Impact Drivers under $100 – Reviews 2023

 10. Skil ID572702 Hex Cordless Impact Driver

 However, this impact driver has more than its fair share of downsides.
-It does not have enough power to handle medium to heavy-duty applications, it runs out of charge fast, and is significantly heavier than most impact drivers.
+It does not have enough power to handle medium to heavy-duty applications, runs out of charge fast, and is significantly heavier than most impact drivers.

 Buyer’s Guide – How to Choose the Best Budget IMpact Driver Under $100